sergeykonovalov/quick-references/README.md

-# quick-references
+# Quick References
-Quick references and notes to self on various topics
+Quick references and notes to self on various topics.